 This one is a stop motion video (what you need is really only ONE device for this) to show the different verbs that need the auxiliary “ETRE” in passe-compose:

 I actually did not use it yet but I will soon!
 Soundtrap is a web-based music making platform.
 It works across all devices.
 It allows students to create music collaboratively.
 It’s like a musical googledoc!
 I imagine to use it to create rap songs, slams, beat boxing and looping songs which include French.
-I also things it’s a great tool to make connections between subjects and work on transdisciplinary units.
+I also think it’s a great tool to make connections between subjects and work on trans-disciplinary units.

 Of course now, there is Google Expedition that can take our virtual tour to their next level!

 Voki seems a bit old-fashioned but it’s still very relevant.
-I like how simple this is, it is a bit like tellagami.
+I like how simple this is, it is a bit like Tellagami.
 Go to http://www.voki.com/site/create and start creating you avatar and make him/her speak.
-It’s an easy exercise for the foreign language classes or for a new way to provide feedback or share/reflect.
+It’s an easy exercise for foreign language classes or for a new way to provide feedback or share/reflect.
 It’s unfortunately paid to embed so I cannot share an example here but it’s still a useful tool for practice in class.

 3 reasons that make me LOVE Google Classroom:

 You can use “Ask Question” for quick assessments or exit tickets